jewettaij/visfd/README.md

 ## Linux:

-    cd src
     source setup_clang.sh
     make

 (If you are not using the bash shell, enter "bash" into the terminal beforehand.)

-Note: As of 2019-3-06, we have had *much* better results using the
+Note: As of 2019-3-06, we have had better results using the
-      **CLANG** compiler compared to GCC on linux.
+      **CLANG** compiler (as opposed to GCC) on linux.

 ## Windows: